antfie/veracode_bulk_mitigator/README.md

 The applications can be specified using a text file `data/application_names.txt`.
 It is recommended when testing a new mitigation signature to only use a single application profile name in this text file.
 Once the tool has been verified to work as expected the file can be updated to include more profile names, or alternatively specify `--all-application-profiles=true` to apply mitigations across all the application profiles.

 The tool will not take any mitigation action until the user explicitly enters "y" to apply the mitigations once a summary of what will be mitigated has been presented.

+## Demo

-You can see an example below:
+You can see a demo of the tool below:

 ![example.png](docs%2Fexample.png)